greenson/link-text-selector-chrome/README.md

 ## Usage

-1. Click on the LinkTextSelector icon in the Chrome toolbar.
-2. Hover over any hyperlink on a web page.
+Hover your cursor over any hyperlink and press Shift to temporarily disable it for 5 seconds.
-3. Click to copy the text of the link to your clipboard.

 ## Development